 We are taking steps to minimise the need to attend clinical appointments in person, replacing this with telephone consultations.
-Some patients will need blood tests and we are working on how to get these done whilst minimising time in hospital.
+Some patients will need blood tests and we will contact you about how to get these done.
 If you have a temperature, cough or difficulty breathing, please call the clinic before attending.

-If you have concerns about the above advice, please talk to your dialysis or transplant team or phone us using the helpline numbers on the right of this page.
+If you have concerns about the above advice, please talk to your dialysis or transplant team or phone us using the phone numbers on the right of this page.

-Please try to have your blood test done one to two working days before your virtual clinic appointment.
-Blood test services for Guy’s and St Thomas’ kidney patients will be provided at:
+Please try to have your blood test done in the week before your virtual clinic appointment.
+Blood test services for Guy's and St Thomas' kidney patients will be provided at:

 - Kidney clinic (PDF 263Kb), 4th floor, Tower Wing, Guy’s Hospital, 9am-4pm.